Skip to content

 Anti-Inflammatory Properties

-Another of the commonly touted shungite benefits is its anti-inflammatory properties.
+Another commonly touted shungite benefit is its antioxidant and anti-inflammatory properties.
 Again, the study involving the mice is often cited as proof of shungite’s capabilities in this arena, as it did show that the solution lowered levels of cytokines and other inflammatory markers.

 However, no research has been done on people to provide shungite’s potential as an anti-inflammatory further.
-As a result, it’s not considered a proven treatment for inflammation or a method for preventing inflammatory reactions in the human body.
+As a result, it’s not considered a proven treatment for inflammation or a method for preventing inflammatory reactions in the human body's immune system.

 Water Purification

-using shungite to purify water does not work without a filtration system
+using shungite to purify water and destroy harmful pathogens does not work without a filtration system

 Many people believe that the benefits of shungite for water filtration have potential.
-Carbon-based water filters are widely used today, and shungite is primarily carbon.
+Carbon-based water filters are widely used today, and shungite's origins are primarily carbon.
 It seemingly purifies water and removes organic and inorganic contaminants when the stone is used as a filtration mechanism.

 There’s also some scientific evidence now to suggest that shungite may have some antibacterial and antiviral properties.
 But it’s critical to note that those benefits may only relate to shungite stones with fullerenes, which aren’t part of all shungite crystals.

 Additionally, simply placing shungite in water isn’t necessarily sufficient to treat water that contains contaminants.
-Filtration requires water to pass through layers to trap impurities, which doesn’t occur when a stone is put in a glass, water bottle, or similar receptacle with contaminated water.
+Filtration requires water to pass through layers to trap impurities, which doesn’t occur when a stone of genuine shungite is put in a glass, water bottle, or similar receptacle with contaminated water.

 Shungite Metaphysical Properties

 Depending on a person’s belief system, the shungite meaning and shungite metaphysical properties can vary.
-Many consider it a highly grounding stone and feel it has spiritual wisdom and can produce a sense of harmony.
-Some also believe that shungite has EMF-blocking potential, specifically the various electromagnetic fields, radiation fields and frequencies from household and personal electronic devices.
+Many consider it a highly grounding stone and feel it has spiritual wisdom and can create harmony.
+Some also believe that shungite has EMF-blocking potential, specifically the various electromagnetic radiation fields and frequencies from household and personal electronic devices.

 Due to its colouring, some connect the metaphysical properties of shungite to the root chakra.
-Others feel that the shungite crystal meaning focuses more on eliminating any negative energy or bad luck, essentially serving as a form of purifying or protective gemstone.
+Others feel that the shungite crystal meaning focuses more on eliminating any negative energy or bad luck from the physical human body, essentially serving as a form of purifying or protective gemstone.

 Shungite Jewelry